Install Openfire on Ubuntu 12.04 for Instant Messaging

 Adjust Firewall Settings

-If you employ a firewall to specify what ports can be accessed on your VPS, verify that you have the following ports open:
+If you employ a firewall to specify what ports can be accessed on your Linode, verify that you have the following ports open:

 - 3478 - STUN Service (NAT connectivity)